Do Cavaliers Need Company From Another Dog?

 The Potential for Reduced Separation Anxiety

-Adding another dog to the household has the potential to reduce separation anxiety in the existing dog.
+Adding another dog to the household has the potential to reduce separation anxiety in the existing cavalier.
 The presence of a companion can provide a sense of comfort and security, helping to alleviate feelings of distress and anxiety when the owners are away.

 Haiku hated being alone and barked a lot in our apartment.
 Having company reduced the barking but didn’t correct the behavior altogether.
 He still experiences separation anxiety to some degree.